The Estee Lauder Companies Inc. Class A(EL)

 • Market-Implied Growth (in Model Inputs) — reverse-DCF that answers "what growth rate is the market pricing in?".
 Lets you sanity-check the deviation: if implied growth is plausible for the business, the model's bearish flag may be wrong; if implausible, the market may be over-extrapolating.

 • DDM (Gordon Growth Dividend Model) — values the stream of future dividends.
-Only used when trailing yield ≥ 0.5% and dividend payments are stable.
+Only used when trailing yield ≥ 2% and dividend payments are stable — below that the dividend is a token payout and Gordon (which values only the dividend stream) systematically underprices growth names, so those route to DCF + comparables + market anchor instead.

 • P/E, EV/EBITDA, P/B, P/S — applies the peer-group median multiple to this company's per-share metric.
 Peers come from the same set as the "Related symbols" card.
 Earnings/sales metrics are forward-tilted by the company's recent revenue growth (capped at 25%) so they're comparable to peers' growth-embedded multiples — mimics how analysts use NTM rather than TTM.
 Per-multiple weights are biased by company quality (e.g. P/B down-weighted for asset-light tech).